JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 julia> write_paraview(Tomo_rect,"Tomo_rect");
 julia> write_paraview(Topo_rect,"Topo_rect");
 ```
 We can now use the built-in tools of Paraview to visualise the data (see \autoref{fig:basic} b), and use this as inspiration to create an initial numerical model setup.
-It is also possible to interpolate other seismic tomography datasets to the same grid and subsequently compute a _votemap_ to count in how many tomographic models a specific seismic anomaly is present [see, e.g., @Shephard_Matthews_Hosseini_Domeier_2017].
+It is also possible to interpolate other seismic tomography datasets to the same grid and subsequently compute a _votemap_ to count how many tomographic models contain a specific seismic anomaly [see, e.g., @Shephard_Matthews_Hosseini_Domeier_2017].

 # Examples of usage
 `GeophysicalModelGenerator.jl` comes with build-in (CI/CD) tests and [tutorials](https://juliageodynamics.github.io/GeophysicalModelGenerator.jl/dev) that explain the most important use cases, from importing data to generating input model setups for numerical simulations.
 In the following, we present a number of examples that illustrate various aspects of the package.
 Many additional tutorials are available in the online documentation.